Ali34f/COMP1004-Assignments/README.md

 ### Additional Notes:
 - Ensure all dependencies, such as CryptoJS, are correctly referenced in your project files or included via CDN if you use functions that require external libraries.
 - Update repository URLs and any specific project details in the README as necessary.

-This README should be placed in the root of your project directory and pushed to your GitHub repository to provide clear documentation for any potential users or contributors.